survivejs/webpack-book/manuscript/developing/01_getting_started.md

 };

 module.exports = {
-  // Entry accepts a path or an object of entries.
-  // The latter form is used given it's
-  // convenient with more complex configurations.
-  //
   // Entries have to resolve to files!
-It relies on Node
+They rely on Node
   // convention by default so if a directory contains *index.js*,
   // it resolves to that.
   entry: {